If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 This basically was the fleet pattern I noticed as I grew up and developed my interest in the subways.
 Clearly, the different sections of the BMT/IND had their own "flavor" by now, and I would never think of a Ⓓ or an Ⓐ or an Ⓡ train the same way.
 They all looked and felt so different.

-Following the 44's, the R46 came in right after, and went primarily to Jamaica yard, where they have remained to the present.
+Following the 44's, the R46 came in right after, and went primarily to Jamaica yard, where many have remained to the present.
 They usually ran on the star expresses, the Ⓔ and Ⓕ.
 This displaced the modified R-40's to mostly the Ⓓ line, the slant R-40's went to the Ⓐ, and the 38's went to the AA and Ⓑ.

 A Nov.
 1977 car assignment lists: